replicant1/SizeEstimator/README.md

 # Algorithm

-- `Tensor Flow Lite` is used to generate a set of bounding boxes for all the objects in the image
+- `Tensor Flow Lite` is used to generate a set of bounding boxes for all the objects in the image.
 - Each bounding box has a `score` associated with it
 - The bounding box for the reference object is found by identifying the bounding box with the highest score that is below the midpoint of the preview image.
 - The bounding box for the target object is the bounding box with the highest score that is above the reference object's bounding box.